xinkjs/xink/CONTRIBUTING.md

 - `reviewing` - A member or maintainer has started the process of reviewing the code.
 - `testing` - A member or maintainer has started the process of testing the code.
 - `abandoned` - Rejected for some reason, after being accepted.
 An explanation must be provided.
-- `queued` - Waiting to be merged.
+- `ready` - Waiting to be merged.
 The PR must be approved.
 - `merged` - Self-explanatory, and we may not even use this label.
 - `reverted` - PR was reverted.
 An explanation must be provided.